AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

 In the example above we request two nodes with the Haswell CPUs (24 CPU cores each).
 Small MPI jobs will perfectly run also within one node.

-Triton has multiple architechtures around (12, 20, 24, 40 CPU cores per node),
+Triton has multiple architectures around (12, 20, 24, 40 CPU cores per node),
 even though SLURM optimizes resources usage and allocate CPUs within one node, which gives better performance for the app, it still makes sense to put constraints explicitly.